 address the current limitations.

 Vinay Setty is a co-founder and the CTO of Factiverse.
 He is also an Associate Professor at University of Stavanger.
 His research area broadly includes natural language understanding (NLU), information retrieval (IR) and text mining involving unstructured textual documents as well as structured knowledge graphs.
 Specifically, automated fact-checking, question answering and coversational search over knowledge graphs.
+These days he is spending more time on his startup Factiverse with the mission to automate fact-checking using cutting edge AI and NLP.
 He has won the SR-Bank Innovation Prize for 2020 using the deep neural networks for fake news detection.
 He has a PhD from University of Oslo and he was a Postdoctoral researcher at Max Planck Institute for Informatics in Germany.